vitalab/vitalab.github.io/article/_posts/2021-01-28-SimilarityNeuralNets.md

 $$
 Here $$\| - \|_*$$ denotes the nuclear norm which is the sum of the singular values.

-> SVCCA.
+* SVCCA.
 One extra thing that can be built on top of CCA is to perform CCA on the truncated singular value decompositions of the representations $$X$$ and $$Y$$.
 It has been demonstrated that SVCCA keeps enough principal components of the input matrices to explain a fixed proportion of the variance, and drops the remaining components.

-> Projection-Weighted CCA.
-Let $$x_j$$ be the $$j$$-th column of $$X$$ and $$h_i=X w_X^i$$, and also $$\alpha_i= \sum_j |<h_i,x_j>|.
+* Projection-Weighted CCA.
+Let $$x_j$$ be the $$j$$-th column of $$X$$ and $$h_i=X w_X^i$$, and also $$\alpha_i = \sum_j \mid <h_i,x_j> \mid$$.
 Projection-weighted canonical correlation (PWCCA) is given by

 $$
 	\rho_{PW} = \dfrac{\sum_i^c \alpha_i \rho_i}{ \sum_i \alpha_i}.
 $$

 The authors derive a relation of PWCCA to linear regression (Appendix C.3).

-> Neuron Alignment Procedures.
+* Neuron Alignment Procedures.
 The authors mention other works where alignment between individual neurons is analyzed.
 Other works have found that the maximum matching subsets are very small for intermediate layers.

-> Mutual Information.
+* Mutual Information.
 This measure is invariant under any invertible map, not only linear.
 The authors argue that this is not a good measurement for similarity between representations.

 # Linear CKA versus CCA and Regression